Jimmy Hogan: Post-WW2: Brentford, Celtic and a return to Aston Villa

 Hogan joined Brentford as coach in September 1948, before joining Celtic in the same year.
 Celtic's chairman Robert Kelly thought that the team's state of decline needed radical attention, and viewed Hogan as an experienced and innovative coach who was capable of reviving the struggling side.
-Celtic were at a low point and avoided relegation in recent seasons.
-However, the majority of the players viewed Hogan’s appointment with scepticism and, at times, mocked his methods.
-Celtic player Tommy Docherty, who later managed Scotland, Chelsea and Manchester United, credited his managerial success to the school of coaching he received from Hogan, however, and declared him to be “the finest coach the world had ever known”.
+Celtic were at a low point and had avoided relegation in recent seasons.
+However, the majority of the players viewed Hogan's appointment with scepticism and, at times, mocked his methods.
+Celtic player Tommy Docherty, who later managed Scotland, Chelsea and Manchester United, credited his managerial success to the school of coaching he received from Hogan, and declared him to be "the finest coach the world had ever known".
 Docherty also stated: "He used to say football was like a Viennese waltz, a rhapsody. one-two-three, one-two-three, pass-move-pass, pass-move-pass.
 We were sat there, glued to our seats, because we were so keen to learn.
 His arrival at Celtic Park was the best thing that ever happened to me."

 Hogan left Celtic by mutual consent in 1950, when Aston Villa asked him to return and take over from youth training and advise manager Eric Houghton.
 Villa won the 1956–57 FA Cup; Houghton and Hogan had laid the groundwork for Joe Mercer's side.
 Hogan's apprentices included future Aston Villa, West Brom and Manchester United manager Ron Atkinson, who stated: "Everything Hogan did was geared around ball control and passing.
 When Jimmy came to Villa, he was revolutionary.
 He would have you in the old car park at the back of Villa Park and he would be saying 'I want you to play the ball with the inside of your right foot, outside of your right foot, inside again, and now turn come back on your left foot inside and outside'.
 He would get you doing step-overs, little turns and twist on the ball and everything you did was to make you comfortable on the ball."

 Hogan retired, aged 77, in November 1959, but continued to scout for both Villa and Burnley.
-He later returned to live in Burnley and attended several Burnley home games.
+He later returned to live in Burnley and attended several Burnley home games as a supporter.